 - Web Accessibility 101: Screen Magnification & Reflow in Acrobat Reader

 The page title is descriptive of what is on that page.
 This helps search engines find the page as well.

 Page titles are always heading level H1 and we do not use H1 for anything else.
 In most cases we start page headings with H2, and progress down as necessary, dropping only one level at a time.
 For example, we do not skip from an H2 to an H4 tag.
-If any level of header text is too large or too small, we manually adjust it on that particular page in the WordPress editor, while still keeping the same heading level for a screen reader.
+If any level of header text is too large or too small, we manually adjust it on that particular page, while still keeping the same heading level for a screen reader.

 Colors we use: headings green #008000, body text #3a3a3a